-Light to moderate rainfall were experienced over over few places of this region (Kakamega, Bungoma, Busia) during the Dekad.
-Generally most crops (cash and food crops) are doing well and corresponding to normal growth.
-The maize crop is at flowering stage and is corresponding to normal growth with normal yields being expected.
+Light to moderate rainfall were experienced over over few places in this region (Kakamega, Bungoma, Busia) during the Dekad.
+Generally, most crops (cash and food crops) are doing well.
+Maize crop is at flowering stage and is corresponding to normal growth with normal yields being expected.
 Harvesting of the bean crop is complete with normal yields being reported.
 (Figs.1-4).